Skip to main content

 1. On the Rclone website, download the distribution for Windows.

-4. Navigate to the directory with the distribution:
+4. Navigate to the directory containing the distribution:

 cd <path>